Makin-Things/platinum-weather-card/README.md

 This plugin is now part of the default HACS store.
 Install card from HACS (note that it requires HACS 1.26.0 or greater) the same way you do for other plugins.
 After installing the card you can add as many instances of the card the the dashboard as you desire.
 Due to the complexities of the card (icons/split code for performance) it is not recommended you do a manual install (also you don't get automatic updates offered, please use HACS!).

+# Spanish Translation

+Added Spanish translation to this great card.
+Some features will be added.

 # Getting Started

 You MUST have already configured at least one weather integration to provde data for the card to use.
 As with all cards they only visualise data from backend entities.
 There are numerous weather integrations available in both the core and HACS.
 You will need to find one that is best suited to your location (some countries have multiple options with varying degrees of accuracy).
 It is possible to use entities from multiple integrations (it may require the use of template sensors to extract what you need).